The society shall be called the Farnborough Symphony Orchestra and is a registered charity no. 293178.

 8.2 The income and property of the society, whencesoever derived, shall be applied solely towards the promotion of the object of the society.

-8.3 The conductor shall receive professional fees to be reviewed annually by the Committee.
+8.3 The conductor shall and the leader may receive professional fees to be reviewed annually by the Committee.
 Otherwise no portion of the income and property of the society shall be paid or transferred directly or indirectly, by the way of dividend, bonus, or by payment of a professional fee to any member of the society other than to defray expenses legitimately incurred.

 8.4 In the event of the society being wound up or dissolved from any cause all monies standing to the credit of the society shall be handed to some charitable society or association having a similar object.